Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 Increase flap length by placing the columella extension of the forehead flap into the hair-bearing scalp.
 The pivot point can be lowered inferiorly and the arc of rotation increased by carrying the pedicle through the brow and toward the medial canthus, using a sponge as a measuring tape to ensure the flap reaches the defect without tension.

 Elevate the forehead flap from distally to proximally.
 It is elevated with all layers of skin, subcutaneous tissue, and frontalis tissue, exposing periosteum.
-Use blunt scissor dissection in the area of the supraorbital rim to separate muscle fibers while preserving blood vessels.
+Some authors suggest careful inclusion of superficial veins beneath the dermis, as the venae comitantes of the supratrochlear artery are often small caliber.
+[25] Use blunt scissors to carry the dissection down to the supraorbital rim, separating muscle fibers while preserving blood vessels.
 Release the flap until it swings to the defect without tension.

 Thin the forehead flap only at the columella inset and 1-2 mm along the alar rim.
-Close the flap with one layer of fine 6-0 silk sutures.
+Close the flap with one layer of fine 6-0 Prolene sutures.
 If any tension or blanching is present, suture the flap only at the columellar inset and along the rim.
 Placing other peripheral sutures is not necessary.
 Avoid blanching.
 The soft tissues of the flap cover primary cartilage grafts adequately, and the forehead flap heals spontaneously to the nasal recipient site over 2-3 weeks without problems.
+The exposed raw undersurface of the flap pedicle can be dressed with a skin graft or dressing, such as Biobrane or Mepilex.

-Patients undergoing the first-stage forehead flap should stay overnight in the hospital.
+Patients undergoing the first-stage forehead flap procedure should stay overnight in the hospital.
 The patient can shower the next day.
-Remove skin sutures at 4 days and the Prolene tacking sutures at 10 days.
+Remove skin sutures at 4-5 days.

 Second stage